klovae/klovae.github.io/_posts/2016-09-23-tutorial_how_to_scrape_infinite_scroll_websites_with_nokogiri.markdown

 end
 ```

-Pop Chart Lab's scraper pseudocode would look almost the same except we're incrementing until we reach `div id="product-list-foot"` and only increasing `counter` by 1 with each loop.
+Pop Chart Lab's scraper pseudocode would look almost the same except we're incrementing until `div id="more` disappears and only increasing `counter` by 1 with each loop.
+We also know if there are less than 14 products on a page or, if the last page has 14 products, the next page has zero.

 **Step 8.
 Write and test your code.**